-With NAEOTOM Alpha, dose reduction has never been easier with the new CARE keV.
-This task-based dose reduction algorithm helps you get the right dose, for every patient and every exam.
-Similar to CARE kV, CARE keV allows the user to choose the task to optimize for: Non-Contrast, Bone/Calcium, Soft Tissue with Contrast, or Vascular.
+CARE keV is a task-based dose reduction algorithm that helps you get the right dose, for every patient and every exam.
+Similar to CARE kV, CARE keV allows the user to choose the task to optimize for: Non-Contrast, Bonel Calcium, Soft Tissue with Contrast, or Vascular.
 With knowledge of the imaging task, the algorithm can select the monoenergetic image level and required dose appropriate for the exam.

 CARE keV includes an adjustable image quality (IQ) level, which can be increased for better image quality, or decreased for higher dose savings.
 For a selected